 When a job opening receives 250 resumes on average and 75% to 88% of them are unqualified, it’s no wonder the majority of talent acquisition leaders still find the hardest part of recruitment is screening the right candidates from a large applicant pool.

 Compounding the problem, a recent survey of talent acquisition leaders found that 56% will increase their hiring volume next year, but 66% of recruiting teams will either stay the same size or shrink.

 In 2017, “doing more with less” will depend on a recruiter’s ability to figure out how and where to effectively automate their workflow.

 Advances in recruitment technology have added automation to candidate sourcing with recruitment marketing and to candidate interviewing with video interviews.
-However, technology to address the biggest pain point in recruiting—screening resumes—has been frustratingly absent until recently.
+However, technological innovations to address the biggest pain point in recruiting—screening resumes—has been frustratingly absent until recently.

-The time spent on screening resumes often takes up the largest portion of time-to-fill and with today’s competitive candidate-driven talent market, top talent only stays on the market for 10 days on average.
+The time spent on screening resumes often takes up the largest portion of time-to-fill.
+With today’s competitive candidate-driven talent market, top talent only stays on the market for 10 days on average.

 To help you solve the biggest bottleneck in recruiting, we created this how-to guide on resume screening and how technology is changing how recruiters screen candidates.

 Resume screening is the process of determining whether a candidate is qualified for a role based his or her education, experience, and other information captured on their resume.

 In a nutshell, it’s a form of pattern matching between a job’s requirements and the qualifications of a candidate based on their resume.

 The goal of screening resumes is to decide whether to move a candidate forward – usually onto an interview – or to reject them.